IrvHenri/IrvHenri/README.md

 <h3 align= "center">A self-taught Frontend engineer looking to get better everyday!
 Currently based out of Montreal.
 Also a ramen enthusiast.</h3>

-- 🔭 I’m currently working on a todo list app!
+- 🔭 I’m currently working on a Twitter clone!
 - 🌱 I’m currently learning React from Scrimba's "Frontend Developer Career Path"
 - 🤝 I'm seeking a Junior Software Developer opportunity where I showcase my work ethic, ability and enthusiasm.